Does it ever feel like as soon as one freight bottleneck crisis is over another immediately begins?

 - Sudden legal changes

-The trouble with force majeure is it's really unpredictable - and like the Suez Canal blockage - can be one of the slowest bottlenecks to unblock.
+The trouble with force majeure is it's unpredictable - and like the Suez Canal blockage - can be one of the slowest bottlenecks to unblock.

 Festive seasons and celebrations